law-wang/roman-site/src/content/posts/2019-08-03-crazy-rich.md

 tag: []
 permalink: '/blog/crazy-rich-asians'
 type: post
-description: "What we have to understand, is that although Rachel is modeled as the 21st century Cinderella, the plot should not be confined to the imagination of Cinderella.
-Rachel Chu is a self-made, modern woman and a professor at a world-renowned university — she represents the power of self-reliance.
-She deserves her own career, her own life, not living under someone else’s roof, subordinate to other people’s superiority.
-In this way, the film's presentation of independence and individuality is confusing at best, and self-contradicting at worst."
+description: 'What we have to understand, is that although Rachel is modeled as the 21st century Cinderella, the plot should not be confined to the imagination of Cinderella. '
 ---

 _Crazy Rich Asians_ is a movie that got many things right.
 The drama is great (albeit unrealistic at times), the performances by Constance Wu, Awkwafina, and Michelle Yeoh (soon debuting her own _Star Trek_ series!) are outstanding, the soundtrack — with heavy Asian-influenced curation (particularly the mandarin version of Yellow) — is touching.
 But it is also a movie that got a couple of key things wrong, and those significant flaws result in an identity crisis that diminishes the overall message.